anthonypecchillo/Medical-Data-Visualization/README.md

 - In your server, `index.js`, build out the request handler that responds to GET requests to your `/api/heartFailures` endpoint.
 The request handler should:
-  -  Send a request to the [*Hospital Compare: Complications and Deaths - Hopsital*API](https://dev.socrata.com/foundry/data.medicare.gov/ukfj-tt6v) to acquire all Complication and Death records in the current Hospital Compare *Complications and Deaths* database resource.
+  -  Send a request to the [*Hospital Compare* API](https://dev.socrata.com/foundry/data.medicare.gov/ukfj-tt6v) to acquire all Complication and Death records in the current Hospital Compare *Complications and Deaths* database resource.

 ###### Data Wrangling/Munging
 - Before sending a response back to the client, the request handler should also:
-  - Send a request to the [*Hospital Compare: Complications and Deaths - Hopsital* API](https://dev.socrata.com/foundry/data.medicare.gov/ukfj-tt6v) to acquire all Complication and Death records in the current Hospital Compare *Complications and Deaths* database resource.
-  - Filter the dataset so that it only contains records that include a particular hospital's 30-Day Post-Discharge Mortality Rate for patients who are treated at that hospital for Heart Failure.
+  - Filter the dataset so that it only contains records that include a particular hospital's 30-Day Post-Discharge Mortality Rate for patients who are treated at that hospital for **Heart Failure**.
   - Clean/Tidy the dataset to remove all unnecessary data.
   - Process the dataset by performing calculations on subsets of the data.
     - There are many hospitals per state, and there will be one record for each hospital in a state.
     - To get a single Mortality Rate score for each state, you'll need to determine the mean of all 30-Day Post-Discharge Mortality Rates across all hospitals in a given state, per state.
-  - Reformat the data shape so that it is an appropriate form to pass in to your client's data visualization component, `MapView.jsx`.
+  - Reformat the data shape so that it is in an appropriate form to pass in to your client's data visualization component, `MapView.jsx`.
     - Take a look at `/client/dummyData.js` for a reference to the appropriate data format.

 ###### Data Visualization: